I am so happy.

 I also made this mobile for my kid’s room:

-I felt a bit like I was cheating because it was a project I just had to cut out from frankie magazine but it was more work than I’d expected; threading and knotting all the pieces took much longer than you’d think (and hurt my delicate office-worker fingers), while getting it to look neat, and getting it to balance properly, also proved more difficult than I’d imagined.
+I felt a bit like I was cheating because it was a project I just had to cut out from frankie magazine but it was more work than I’d expected; threading and knotting all the pieces took much longer than you’d think (and hurt my delicate office-worker fingers), while getting it to look neat, and to balance properly, also proved more difficult than I’d imagined.

 American Gods.
 So good.
 I read the book a couple of years ago (my boss was outraged that I hadn’t read it and insisted I borrow his copy) but I’d already forgotten so much of what happens, since baby brain is real and my memory doesn’t work any more, so it was full of lovely surprising bits while also not being frustratingly mysterious.

 I have also watched a whole lot of anime, including, but not limited to, Black Butler, No.6, Gunslinger Girl, One Punch Man and the original Sailor Moon, which I had never actually seen before (but which the small child has fallen in love with — the only show in this list I dared try to show her).
 I have also watched Yuri on Ice so many times now that I think I could recite it.
-I refuse to feel bad about this, since it not only gets better with each rewatching but is made out of sunshine and rainbows.
+I refuse to feel bad about this, since it not only gets better with each rewatching, but is also made out of sunshine and rainbows.

 I have also discovered the weird and wonderful world of K-Drama, encouraged by a friend of mine who keeps trying to get me into K-Pop (she even takes a K-Pop dancing class).
 Either way, I loved Goblin so much, I ended up buying myself a Mr Buckwheat stuffed toy on eBay.
 Don’t tell anyone.